Thank you for reading our post, please rate this article at the end.

 The cost to install a 5th Wheel in a shop, including the hitch price, will be between $800 and $1600.

-If you choose to install the hitch yourself, you’ll pay between $200 and $500 for a hitch plus $100 for an installation kit.
-The price will rise if you need to buy additional tools.
+If you choose to install the hitch yourself, you’ll pay between $200 and $500 for the hitch, plus an additional $100 for the installation kit.
+The price will increase if you need to purchase extra tools.

-As you can see, you can save quite a bit of money if you choose to install a 5th-wheel hitch by yourself, and it is necessarily a difficult task.
+As you can see, you can save a significant amount of money if you choose to install a 5th-wheel hitch yourself, and it’s not necessarily a difficult task.

 Having the right tools and understanding the steps will make your life much easier.
 If you’d rather have someone else do it, it’ll cost a bit more, but you’ll be assured of a job well done.